 Your hands should go all the way from your hip up to your face.
 Also, you have to move your arms from your shoulder joint forward and backward.

-One of the best ways to practice this is with this drill:
+One of the best ways to practice this is with this arm swing drill:

-Have Warm-Up Routine Before Running the 60-Yard Dash
+Have a Warm-Up Routine Before Running the 60-Yard Dash

-Whether you are running the bases or pitching a game, everyone has to warm up first.
+Whether you are running the bases or only pitching in a game, everyone has to warm up first.

 Here are some of the top warm-up routines for the pros: